quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-1.md

 The following is a summary of the arguments passed in the above command:

 * `loadbalancer create`: creates a new load balancer
-* `--port 80:80/HTTP`: instructs the load balancer to forward requests from port 80 on the server to port 80 in the Docker container using the HTTP protocol
+* `--port 80:80/HTTP`: instructs the load balancer to forward requests from port 80 on the load balancer to port 80 in the EC2 instance using the HTTP protocol
 * `demo-env`: the name of the environment in which you are creating the load balancer
 * `guestbook-lb`: a name for the load balancer itself